 2. Check Out The Track’s Rules And Regulations

-Most track days will come with a set of rules and regulations, as we have discussed at the beginning of the article.
-These are usually in place for your safety, and also for the safety of the other drivers too.
+Most track days will come with a set of rules and regulations.
+These are usually in place for your safety, and also for the safety of the other drivers around you.
 Some rules are simply there to make sure that everyone is able to have the best possible experience at the track, and so adhering to them will make everyone’s day much more enjoyable.

 There Are Rules For Everything

 The rules can cover all aspects of the day’s experience, ranging from what you should wear – usually no shorts or t-shirts allowed – to what you need to bring.
 Normally you will just need your driving license, or a specific track license if you don’t hold a standard one.
 You will usually need to wear a helmet as well, so you should try and bring your own if possible.

 Aside from this, you will also want to find out when you need to arrive at the venue, and of course what kind of track day you should expect.
 Find out when you are due to go out if applicable, and for how long.
 Then you will want to learn the various track signals and flags that might be in operation, as these will dictate when to enter and leave the track, among other important things.

 The most important rule to follow at a track day is the overtaking rule.
 This will vary from track to track, but there will normally be a defined way that you are allowed to overtake other cars, and this is usually on the straights.
 You will need to let other cars go past you if they are looking to overtake, so paying attention to your mirrors and the marshals is essential.

 Other Things To Look Out For

 There are also usually noise limits in place, alongside various safety regulations as well.
 These are important to consider when it comes to making modifications to your car, and so making sure that you adhere to them will save you a lot of money and headache, as you do not want to be turned away from the event because your exhaust is too loud.